anxious-witch/discolyte/README.md

 ### Extra setup

 The audio module depends on ffmpeg in your PATH for some commands.
 Make sure it's installed and in your PATH or unload the module by editing the `__main__.py` file.

+The nightcore has the extra caveat that it has to have the folder `cool_anime_pics` under the assets folder, that contains COOL ANIME PICS for generating a nightcore music video.
+It'll probably break if there isn't one in there.